-Public Corresponde nce Date of Contact (2019) Name Comment Date of Response Response and Issue Resolution (if applicable) Follow- Up Required Outstanding Issues March 28 Indicated that St. Laurent Academy was located in a cul-de-sac off of St. Laurent Boulevard within the Study Area.
+Public C Public Correspondence JCe Date of Contact (2019) Name Comment Date of Response Response and Issue Resolution (if applicable) Follow- Up Required Outstanding Issues March 28 Indicated that St. Laurent Academy was located in a cul-de-sac off of St. Laurent Boulevard within the Study Area.
 She inquired about access to the school during construction.
 March 28 EGI returned call letting her know that access to the school will be maintained during construction , and should the current design proceed, construction would occur on the west side of the street, opposite the academy.
-During the call also indicated that there was construction occurring for the new senior residence behind the academy. Ν April 2 she is a tenant in a townhome at St. Laurent Boulevard and Noranda Street and inquired about what type of disruption she could expect during construction.
+During the call also indicated that there was construction occurring for the new senior residence behind the academy. z April 2 left a message indicating that she is a tenant in a townhome at St. Laurent Boulevard and Noranda Street and inquired about what type of disruption she could expect during construction.
 Would there be a disruption in service?
 She was interested to know what mitigation measures would be in place to keep access open for walkers, runners, bikers.
 April 2 EGI returned her call, leaving two voicemails, indicating that access would be maintained and requested her email address for future correspondence.
-EGI also informed that the info presented at the open house is available online and she could call back anytime to discuss further. Ν
+EGI also informed correspondence.
+EGI also informed at the open house is available online and she could call back anytime to discuss further. z